 Such licences often require the licensee to comply with complex national standards, as adopted by the relevant state or territory.
 The processes are generally quite extensive, and it can sometimes take up to 12 months or longer for state and territory gambling regulators to complete in relation to new applicants seeking major licences.

 Casino licences can typically only be applied for through a competitive tender process run by the relevant state or territory.
 The same applies in relation to Retail Wagering Licences and also lotteries and keno licences.
-Photo: is online gambling legal in australia The number of licences available are limited and there are typically only one per state and territory except in the case of current casino licences held in each of Qld, NT and NSW, the two recently issued Vic keno licences, and potentially for new wagering licences and the processes are very infrequent.
+The number of licences available are limited and there are typically only one per state and territory except in the case of current casino licences held in each of Qld, NT and NSW, the two recently issued Vic keno licences, and potentially for new wagering licences and the processes are very infrequent.

 An application for a Corporate Bookmaker Licence issued in the NT, or an application for an On-course Bookmaker Licence, typically takes between three and six months for approval and can be made at any time.
 There is no prescribed maximum number of licences that can be issued; however, in a practical sense there are limitations in respect of the number of On-course Bookmaker Licences that could be issued.